 Accessibility is the law.
 Designing and building accessibility into products also helps the enterprise avoid legal risk and liability due to a customer complaint.

-Writes with logical headings
+Write with logical headings

-Copywriters are well placed to define heading structure.
+Content strategists are well placed to define heading structure.

 Headings are more than bigger, bolder text.
 They contain meaning that forms an outline of the page.